badlogic/static-file-server/README.md

 Usage: `static-server <directory> <port>`

-My use case is serving static `.css/.js/.html/.wasm` files while working on WASM code.
+My use case is serving static `.css/.js/.html/.wasm` files while working on WASM code and I do not want to install Nginx, Python, whatever.